 My friend Dimitri* asked leading questions.

 They weren’t the impossible questions like “What is the meaning of life?” or “Why five toes?
-Why not four or seven?” where you could speculate together and combine ignorance.
+Why not seven?” where you could speculate together and combine ignorance.

 No, Dimitri’s questions were contrived and assembled to manipulate your emotions and response.
 In conversation with Dimitri, you knew he was looking for some specific answer.
 But he would never tell what he wanted.
 He engineered his question so the one plain answer was what he wanted you to say.
 Then he could launch into a lengthy response.
-That game left us weary, frustrated and eventually vetoing most of Dimitri’s questions.
+That wearying, frustrating game eventually led me to veto most of Dimitri’s questions.

 Lots of firms play Dimitri’s game: their communication is guided only by a desire to sell (which is, after all, the point of corporations and not necessarily bad).
-But when the only conversation a company will entertain is one that leads you to buy their product, that looks more like monologue.
-People veto those conversations and/or walk away.
+But when the only conversation a company will entertain leads you to buy their product, that looks more like a monologue.
+People veto those conversations and walk away.

 No one wants to be reduced to a number on a spreadsheet or a statistic.
 That’s why the used car salesman with the plaid jacket is a favorite target in our culture.
-It’s also why manipulative sermons and boring lectures are easily dismissed.
-Of course, some brands are famously annoying, like the “Save Big Money” voice of Menards and we tune it out—except for when we remember it because we want to save big money.
+It’s also why people easily dismiss manipulative speeches and boring lectures.
+Of course, some brands are famously annoying, like the “Save Big Money” voice of Menards, and we tune it out—except when we remember it because we want to save big money.

 There is more opportunity today to invite participation instead of hijacking it.
-And invitation, while harder because it requires thinking about someone else’s need or desire, has the advantage of building relationship.
+And invitation, while harder because it requires thinking about someone else’s needs or desires, has the advantage of building a relationship.

 *Not his real name.
 His real name was Smitty.